top of page

 Frontotemporal Dementia

-Personality changes, reduced empathy
+Personality changes and reduced empathy

 Uncharacteristic behaviours, language difficulties